Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Tradeoff between x|y and y

 Figure~\ref{fig:dim_sim} shows that the tradeoff persists when the dimensionality of $\bs{x}$ and $\bs{y}$ is increased.
 The density plot for each dimensionality is based on a sample of 100 source ``segments'' (rather than the 3 in Figure~\ref{fig:px_sim}), and at all dimensionalities the majority of source ``segments'' induce tradeoffs.
-The tradeoffs are stronger (i.e.\ correlations more negative) when the candidate translations consist of the $\bs{y}$ with highest \p{y|x}, but for all dimensions except $n=1$ most source ``segments'' still induce a tradeoff even if all candidate translations are considered.
-These results provide theoretical grounds to expect that tradeoffs will also occur in real translations generated by humans and machines.
+The tradeoffs are stronger (i.e.\ correlations more negative) when the candidate translations consist of the $\bs{y}$ with highest \p{y|x} (top 10\%), but for all dimensions except $n=1$ most source ``segments'' still induce a tradeoff even if all candidate translations are considered.
+At the ``corpus'' level, \p{y} and \p{x|y} of the top translations are positively correlated ($r_c=.399, .159, .113, .109$ for dimensionalities 1, 2, 4 and 8 respectively, $p<.001$).

+Although our simulations aim for simplicity rather than realism, they provide theoretical grounds for expecting tradeoffs at the segment level in real translations generated by humans and machines.
+They also suggest that the tradeoff may become stronger when only high-quality translations are considered, and that the strength of the tradeoff may depend on \p{x}.